Frequently Asked Questions

 • While there is no central authority for Muslims (like the Pope for Catholics), everyday Muslims have consistently and repeatedly denounced terrorism, even before September 11, 2001.

-• For a large sampling of such condemnations by Muslim scholars and established organizations, see: http://theamericanmuslim.org/tam.php/features/articles/muslim_voices_against_extremism_and_terrorism/parti fatwas/ or https://muslimscondemn.com/
+• For a large sampling of such condemnations by Muslim scholars and established organizations, see The American Muslim.org page, or a global list of condemnations provided by University of North Carolina at Chapel Hill here

 • Unfortunately, these statements are rarely highlighted in the media, leading many people to mistakenly think that Muslims have not denounced terrorism.

-• However, one could also respond by asking why Muslims must always condemn terrorism?
+• However, one could also respond by asking why should Muslims always condemn terrorism?
 Are all Christians and Jews expected to denounce every irresponsible or destructive statement or action made by members of their religions?
+When a Christian commits a mass shooting are other Christians expected to condemn the act?

 • This question assumes that Muslims support or condone every act committed by other Muslims unless they specifically state otherwise.
-This assumption is unreasonable.
+This assumption is wrong and unreasonable.